astropuffin/oakmtg.club/content/english/candidates/eli-ferran.md

 ### Official Platform

 Eli Ferran describes himself as a “lifelong crusader for social justice and [racial equity](https://www.eliforoakland.com/meet-eli)” and bases that on his work at the city attorney’s office where he worked on code enforcement, advising the Alcohol Beverage Action Team at OPD and representing the city at various legal hearings.
 Ferran’s [platform](https://www.eliforoakland.com/issues) is extremely broad.
 He is focusing on five main issues: 1) streamlining housing regulations; 2) improving government efficiency by reorganizing the City Attorney’s Office; 3) doing more public outreach; 4) increasing government oversight; 5) investigating fraud, pollution, landlords, and discriminatory corporations.
 On each of these issues, Ferran has a lot of big ideas but not a lot of concrete examples.
 For example, his housing plan mentions changes that will affect owners and landlords but fails to mention renters, tenants and the unhoused, while an earlier section provides equally vague ideas for protecting Oakland’s most vulnerable.
 At a recent [candidate forum](https://www.facebook.com/ebydems/videos/773987683352218) we observed that he most frequently mentioned code enforcement, nuisance properties and networking as issues that he would address.
-Journalist [Jaime Omar Yassin](https://twitter.com/hyphy_republic/status/1296516446395097088?s=20) thinks he may have been signalling he would not pursue bad landlords from the CAO.
+Journalist [Jaime Omar Yassin](https://twitter.com/hyphy_republic/status/1296516446395097088?s=20) thinks he may have been signaling he would not pursue bad landlords from the CAO.

 ### Stance on policing